isaacnmm/pestpolicy-hugo2XX/content/posts/best-microphones-for-voice-acting/index.md

 .
 The low proximity effect pairs well with a fully floating balanced output, delivering high-quality sound.
 It operates at a safe nominal impedance of 25 ohms and a terminating impedance of 800 ohms.

-The super-cardioid pick-up pattern regulates sound frequencies effectively, while the rugged protective basket reduces wind noise, making it suitable for outdoor use, including voice acting.�It also comes with a strong suspension (pistol grip) and a durable windshield.
+The super-cardioid pick-up pattern regulates sound frequencies effectively, while the rugged protective basket reduces wind noise, making it suitable for outdoor use, including voice acting.It also comes with a strong suspension (pistol grip) and a durable windshield.
 Pros:
 - Low self-noise, increased directivity
 - High sensitivity, transformerless